Tarnn/flutterapp/README.md

-# flutterapp
+# FlutterApp

 A new Flutter project.
+Just to learn and figure out what flutter is all about.
+The objective is to release something cannabis related to the app store.
+Something similar to weedmaps, without so much info and clutter.

 ## Getting Started